What cultural faux pas should I try to avoid making in Morocco?

 We asked people in Morocco if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "It is important to be mindful of cultural differences when visiting Morocco.
 It is important to dress modestly, especially when visiting religious sites.
 Avoid public displays of affection, as this is considered inappropriate in Morocco.
 It is also important to be respectful of local customs and traditions, and to avoid discussing sensitive topics such as religion or politics.
 Additionally, it is important to be aware of the local laws and regulations, and to avoid engaging in activities that are illegal in Morocco.
-Finally, it is important to be respectful of the local people and their culture, and to avoid making assumptions or judgments about them," said a member in Morocco.
+Finally, it is important to be respectful of the local people and their culture, and to avoid making assumptions or judgments about them," remarked another expat in Morocco.

 Other Questions: